 Reimbursement of employees working remotely

 Working from home can come with a number of reimbursable expenses.
 In states that require full reimbursement of employee business expenses, it is vital that employers know and comply with their state laws.
-With large portions of the American workforce working from home, companies have had to scramble over the past few months to figure out what expenses they will reimburse and how to do so.
+The Covid-19 pandemic pushed many organizations to a remote work model, and as a result, they had to figure out what expenses to reimburse.

-While some organizations have supplied a company phone, others have opted to pay a mobile device stipend or reimburse some portion of an employee's personal phone bill under a "Bring Your Own Device" plan (BYOD).
+While some organizations may supply a company phone, others pay a mobile device stipend or reimburse some portion of an employee's personal phone bill under a "Bring Your Own Device" plan (BYOD).

 Not only are personal mobile devices and mobile plans used for work reimbursable, but so are home internet, home offices, and home office equipment such as printers – that is, the business percentage of their use.
 But it is necessary to demonstrate business use in order for an employer to provide non-taxable reimbursements.
 Otherwise any payments intended to reimburse work expenses are treated as taxable income.